By Josh Illingworth – NGC Ancients …..

 Though Galba had secured power, plans to oust him had already been set in motion.
 Two plots, one abroad and one right under his nose in Rome, developed almost simultaneously.
 Taken together, the political pressure would prove fatal to Galba’s regime.

-By January 1, A.D.
-69, seven important German legions had abandoned Galba and allied themselves with Vitellius, an upstart governor of the region, after they were denied compensation for their defeat of the rebel Vindex the year before.
+By January 1, 69, seven important German legions had abandoned Galba and allied themselves with Vitellius, an upstart governor of the region, after they were denied compensation for their defeat of the rebel Vindex the year before.
 Vitellius was a perpetual underachiever who had been appointed governor of Lower Germany in late 68 by Galba precisely because of this quality.
 However, Vitellius was immensely popular and well-regarded by his men.
 A leader whose force of personality apparently superseded his lack of intellect, he found himself in command of the rebellious legions.
 They soon began a march on Rome with the intention of displacing Galba and installing Vitellius in his place.

-Meanwhile, a former Lusitanian governor, Otho, was rapidly gaining support in Rome thanks to a series of extravagant bribes distributed amongst the army legions and the praetorian (i.e. emperor’s) guard.
+Meanwhile, a former Lusitanian governor, Otho, was rapidly gaining support in Rome thanks to a series of extravagant bribes distributed among the army legions and the praetorian (i.e. emperor’s) guard.
 This vain young man had once harbored hopes of legitimately succeeding Galba, but when it became apparent that this was not to be, Otho decided to take matters into his own hands.
-This meant that time abruptly ran out for Galba on January 15, A.D.
-69, when he was savagely murdered in the Roman Forum by his own guards, who had been bought off by Otho – the newest Roman emperor.
+This meant that time abruptly ran out for Galba on January 15, 69, when he was savagely murdered in the Roman Forum by his own guards, who had been bought off by Otho – the newest Roman emperor.

 Otho’s money could only buy him three months in one of the most exalted positions in the history of the Western world.
 By most accounts, he was an extremely ambitious man who took a disproportionate interest in his own appearance.
-His fondness for exquisite hairpieces is especially apparent in the portrait on this silver denarius, issued in A.D.
-69. However, there would soon be little time for such vanity, as after Galba’s demise political events in the Roman Empire progressed at an increasingly dizzying pace.
+His fondness for exquisite hairpieces is especially apparent in the portrait on this silver denarius, issued in 69 CE.
+However, there would soon be little time for such vanity, as after Galba’s demise political events in the Roman Empire progressed at an increasingly dizzying pace.

 By the spring of 69, it was clear that the German legions of Vitellius, which had advanced into Northern Italy, vastly outnumbered those that Otho had been able to muster on the home front.
-Fearing this disadvantage would only grow with the passage of time, Otho forced a battle at Bedriacum on April 14, A.D.
-69. Unfortunately, this conflict occurred just after the legions of Vitellius had been reinforced, and Otho’s forces were decisively routed.
+Fearing this disadvantage would only grow with the passage of time, Otho forced a battle at Bedriacum on April 14, 69.
+Unfortunately, this conflict occurred just after the legions of Vitellius had been reinforced, and Otho’s forces were decisively routed.
 Faced with a grim reality, Otho (who, like Vitellius, was not even present at this empire-changing battle) chose to commit suicide on April 16 or 17.

-On April 19, A.D.
-69, Vitellius was hailed emperor by the Roman Senate.
+On April 19, Vitellius was hailed emperor by the Roman Senate.
 Ironically, a rebellion that was initially directed against the conservative financial policies of Galba had evolved to oppose the fiscally extravagant Otho.
 Once stirred to violent action, the legions of Vitellius proved impossible to control – they marched against Otho just as they had Galba, with total disregard for the regime change that had taken place.

 Mid-December found Vitellius so overwhelmed by the state of affairs that he brazenly requested one million gold aurei in exchange for his abdication.
-Privileged overtures such as this enraged an already volatile public, and resulted in the mob-murder of Vitellius on December 20, A.D.
-69. This brass sestertius of Vitellius bears an inscription that makes reference to his support amongst the legions of Germany.
+Privileged overtures such as this enraged an already volatile public, and resulted in the mob-murder of Vitellius on December 20, 69.
+This brass sestertius of Vitellius bears an inscription that makes reference to his support among the legions of Germany.